What is SEO Marketing?

 To cut a long story short, search engines reward websites that comprehensively cover their subject category.

 We also work with clients who have various content pieces on a particular subject that compete with one another.
-There can be ways to make several pieces and merge them into a single outstanding piece of material — something that will rate far higher than any of the individual pages on their own.
+There can be ways to make several pieces and merge them into a single outstanding piece of material — something that will rate far higher than any individual page on their own.

 Stale material can also be removed from your website as part of the consolidation process.
 If you have content that isn’t performing well, it’s always easier to remove it entirely so that both consumers and search engines can concentrate on the content that does.

 Finally, the material must be revised regularly.
 Because of the nature of the SEO game, if you have content that ranks for high-value keywords in your niche, your rivals will eventually try to outrank you for those keywords.
-You will remain ahead of the competition by reviewing yours regularly.
+Therefore, you will remain ahead of the competition by reviewing yours regularly.

 In keeping with the evolution of search engine algorithms, word count and keyword density have become less important over time.
 Instead, writing for the consumer and focusing on consistency has become the gold standard for establishing authority in your field.